vinayak-mehta/present/docs/codio.rst

     - prompt: '>>>'
       in: 'import os'

-You can also just specify one output per line, to show a multi-line output (like in the first example).
+To show a multi-line output (like in the first example), you can just specify one output per line,

 .. code-block:: yaml